 The article focuses on how the perception of Apple’s success has started to change, and that competition, lower profits and management confusion have taken £155 billion off the company’s value recently.

 To be honest it’s unlikely that Apple itself has changed fundamentally in such a short period, but it is clear that sentiment has.
-Steve Jobs has already cemented his legacy as an innovator and visionary, but the test of his legacy in creating a great sustainable organisation will play out over the next years.
+Steve Jobs has already cemented his legacy as an innovator and visionary, but the test of his legacy in creating a great sustainable organization will play out over the next years.

 Jobs was famous and celebrated for his attention to detail and micromanagement.
 He famously decided on every detail, including the type of glass to be used in the retail stores.
 Whilst this clearly led to fabulous products, I am not sure I would have relished the working environment: it’s a fine line between quality standards and micromanagement.
 If all decisions have to be escalated for senior management approval we potentially create bottlenecks and a disempowered management population.